 November 7, 2022

-As digital technologies have improved, the lines between long and short runs have started to blur.
+As digital technologies have improved, the lines between long-run and short-run print packaging have started to blur.
 There is no one-size-fits-all approach.

-When it comes to packaging, there are many schools of thought, but they can, at their heart, boil down to two philosophies: short run and long run.
+When it comes to print packaging, there are many schools of thought, but they can boil down to two philosophies: short-run and long-run.
 But knowing where to draw the line between them can be a lot murkier than you might think.

-Traditionally, all packaging was long run, with the pieces produced in the hundreds of thousands at a time, with the high costs of design and setup spread out and diluted to make the individual pieces cost effective.
-On the other side of the equation, modern digital technologies have made it possible to produce a package with just one piece.
-Setup costs for digital are quite a bit more economical, but depending on the number of elements, the design can be far more complicated, which can have the effect of making the cost per piece higher, but with more freedom to connect brands and consumers on a personal level.
+Traditionally, long-run packaging is produced in the hundreds of thousands at a time, with the costs of design and setup spread out.
+On the other side of the spectrum, short-run packaging can be produced in quantities as small as one thanks to modern digital technologies.
+Setup costs are more economical but the design can be far more complicated, which can have the effect of making the cost-per-piece higher but with more freedom to connect brands and consumers on a personal level.

 But the printing itself isn’t the only cost to consider.
-Design is one element that can make a difference in short or long run profitability.
-If a brand wants to run three sets of versioned packaging at 2,000 pieces each, digital short run is a great option, and will be relatively easy to produce, with the design team needing just three pieces of creative.
+Design is one element that can make a difference in short or long-run profitability.
+If a brand wants to run three sets of versioned packaging at 2,000 pieces each, digital short-run is a great option.
 On the other hand, if they want to run 6,000 pieces that are each completely unique and personalized, well, the costs start to add up.
-Even with software that can help with he heavy lifting, that is still a lot more creative elements that need to be produced.
-While digital short run printing is the only want to get that kind of result, the cost of producing it will be in most cases prohibitively high.
+Even with software that can help with the heavy lifting, that is still a lot more creative elements that need to be produced.

 There is also the finishing to consider.
-If a short run is all the same shape and size, and the only difference is the creative printed on it, then even a run of thousands of digitally printed pieces can be run on traditional package finishing equipment.
+If a short-run is all the same shape and size, and the only difference is the creative printed on it, then even a run of thousands of digitally-printed pieces can be run on traditional package finishing equipment.
 But if the personalization or versioning extends to different shapes or sizes, well, then it isn’t just the presses that need to be digital, but the finishing as well.
-It’s another element to consider when deciding where the line is between short and long runs for any given job.

-For shops targeting the packaging space, it will be increasingly critical to have long conversations with the brands before the design ever gets to the print stage to determine not just the budget, but what they are trying to achieve.
-How many pieces are they looking to produce, and how many locations will it be sold in?
+For shops targeting the packaging space, it will be increasingly critical to have conversations with the brands before the design gets to the print stage to determine not just the budget, but what they are trying to achieve.
+How many pieces are they looking to produce?
 Does it need to stand out on a crowded shelf, or will it hold a featured place in a small store environment?
 Is it something that needs to be able to ramp up quickly as the brand grows, or will the number of products sold with this packaging remain stable?
 How often do they anticipate wanting to change the packaging?
-All of these and more are questions that will directly impact whether a short or long run option will best serve that specific package.
+All of these and more are questions that will directly impact whether a short or long-run option will best serve that specific package.

 denise gustavson